To develop, maintain, and promote one of the nations premier OHV trail systems.

 Today, the Arizona Peace Trail, Inc. is controlled by a board of directors who appointed JC Sanders, former President of the Bouse Ghost Riders ATV Club, as the first president in February 2014.
 The Arizona Peace Trail, Inc. has over 40 contributing members from the original 14 OHV clubs plus nearly 100 other individuals from other OHV organizations as well as federal, state and local government agencies as supporters.

-For detailed information and contact information for each of the mentioned Support Partners … Visit the Support Partner Page.
+For detailed information and contact information for each of the mentioned Support Partners, visit the Partners Page.